Soul food: Slavery

 Soul food recipes have pre-slavery influences, as West African and European foodways were adapted to the environment of the region.
 Soul food originated in the home cooking of the rural Southern United States or the "Deep South" during the time of slavery, using locally gathered or raised foods and other inexpensive ingredients.
 Rabbits, squirrels, and deer were often hunted for meat.
 Fish, frogs, crawfish, turtles, shellfish, and crab were often collected from fresh waters, salt waters, and marshes.
 Soul food cookery began when African American/Black American enslaved people learned to make do with what they were given to eat by their enslavers: leftovers and the undesirable parts of animals such as ham hocks, hog jowls and pigs' feet, ears, skin, and intestines, which white plantation owners did not eat.
-Soul food was created by enslaved African Americans, who created meals out of minimal ingredients.
+Soul food was created by enslaved African Americans, who made meals out of minimal ingredients.
 Slaves combined their knowledge of West-Central African cooking methods with techniques borrowed from Native Americans and Europeans, thus creating soul food.

 Enslaved people in the American South cooked the African guinea fowl and paired it with rice, a combination common in the foodways of sub-Saharan Africa.